rl1987/trickster.dev/tricksterblog/content/post/vim-is-touch-typing-on-steroids.md

 such as your codebase.
 It takes a regex (with slashes this time) and one or more file names.

 When using Vim help system, you will find that some words or phrases are colored differently and/or delineated by pipe characters.
-These are hypelinks that can be traversed by positioning your cursor within the bars and pressing Ctrl-].
+These are hyperlinks that can be traversed by positioning your cursor within the bars and pressing Ctrl-].
 To go back one level, one can use Ctrl-T.
 To get out of help system, one can use `:q` command or type `ZZ`.

 One can save a lot of time and keystrokes by learning how to navigate text efficiently.
-One can navigate text in normal mode one character at a time by using arrow keys or `h` for left, `l` for right, `k` for up and `l` for down`.
-Furthermore, there are ways to perform higher-orders motions across words, lines and greater "text objects".
-In some systems text can also be navigated vertically my mouse wheel or touch pad gestures.
+One can navigate text in normal mode one character at a time by using arrow keys or `h` for left, `l` for right, `k` for up and `l` for down.
+Furthermore, there are ways to perform higher-order motions across words, lines and greater "text objects".
+In some systems text can also be navigated vertically by mouse wheel or touch pad gestures.

 To find out where you are in the file one can use Ctrl-G. This will give you something like the following line at the bottom of your Vim UI: